-At present, various aspects of a closure plan must be certified by qualified professionals, such as engineers, while other certifications are provided by the proponent.
-Bill 71 proposes to create a framework where the Ministry would rely on closure plan certification by "qualified persons", instead of the Ministry conducting its own technical review.6

-The proposed amendments would also permit "qualified persons" to certify "alternative rehabilitation approaches" and confirm that such alternative approaches meet or exceed the objectives of the Mine Rehabilitation Code where they do not strictly conform with the Code requirements.
+Bill 71 proposes to create a framework where the Ministry would rely on closure plan certification by "qualified persons", instead of the Ministry conducting its own technical review.
+The proposed regulatory changes to O. Reg 240/00 would permit "qualified persons" to certify "alternative rehabilitation approaches" and confirm that such alternative approaches meet or exceed the objectives of the Mine Rehabilitation Code where they do not strictly conform with the Code requirements.

-The proposed changes purport to "create a fully proponent-driven system which relies on the technical expertise of qualified persons and industry professionals, and correspondingly removes the need for government technical reviews."7 In practice, this means that mining companies' own staff would be permitted to certify their closure plans.
+In practice, this means that mining companies' own staff would be permitted to certify their closure plans.
 This creates a clear conflict of interest in the mining oversight process.
-We are concerned that the proposed lack of external review by the province will greatly undermine the effectiveness of closure plans.
+We are concerned that the proposed lack of external review by the province will greatly undermine the effectiveness of closure planning.

-Further, the proposed changes are a clear step backward from the Auditor General's recommendations in recent years.
-The Auditor General's 2015 Annual Report on the province's mines and minerals program found that the Ministry's in-house mineral exploration and development consultants had a conflicting role, as they both oversaw mine closure plans and promoted mineral development by helping proponents through the regulatory process.
-In response to the 2015 Audit, the Ministry hired a professional engineer as a Closure Plan Co-ordinator who worked directly with consultants to review all closure plans and to ensure that appropriate technical reviews were completed by technical specialists for high-risk components of the closure plans.8 The proposed changes in Bill 71 would return Ontario to a system where the individuals overseeing closure plans serve in conflicting roles, though the conflict would be even more troubling this time as proponents could be certifying their own closure plans.
+Further, the proposed changes are a clear step backward from the Auditor General's recommendations in its 2015 and 2017 Annual Report on the province's mines and minerals program.
+The proposed changes in Bill 71 would return Ontario to a system where the individuals overseeing closure plans serve in conflicting roles, though the conflict would be even more troubling as proponents could be directly certifying their own closure plans.